magdalenaolczakalvarez/Project-3/README.md

+Conclusion :

+Through my EDA Analysis process, I found some initial insights about the data:

+There are 6,853 unique listings in D.C.

+The average price of all listings is $194

+Prices ranged from $10 to $1000

+Average number of listings per host is 2,012

+One host has 231 listings

+Listings are available, on average, 193 days out of the year

+32% of listings are the sole listing for that host

+352,242 reviews were written.

 The Listings host distribution is designed to shows listings each host has on Airbnb.
 This can be useful for understanding the level of competition among the hosts.

 ![image](https://github.com/magdalenaolczakalvarez/Project-3/assets/145025544/56c83a38-8558-4c9e-8710-22b90b54e34f)